-Around three or four years ago I dug out my late fathers Mamyia RZ67 and began!
+Around five or six years ago I dug out my late fathers Mamyia RZ67 and began!
 Then I went through a bit of a whirlwind of 35mm cameras, eBay stabs in the dark, finding the Way via internet articles, podcasts and places.
-Almost two years ago I was gifted, by now a good friend and fellow photographer, a pretty much complete darkroom set-up – it created another piece in the jigsaw of Slowly Turning Analogue.
+In 2019 I was gifted, by now a good friend and fellow photographer, a pretty much complete darkroom set-up – it created another piece in the jigsaw of Slowly Turning Analogue.

 I find it incredibly difficult to finish rolls of 36 exposures, even 12 exposures on 120 Medium Format and I am now shooting single sheets of film/paper in an Intrepid MkIV 4×5.
 The aquisition of the Intrepid MkIV has given me a new commitment to this way of seeing.
 The 4×5 really fits with what is becoming a very purposeful slowing down, considered approach to crafting images.

 The majority of my work now is in Van Dyke Brown printing.
 Harking back to the 1830‘s.

 This site will showcase images I consider worthy of sharing with the world at large.
 All available for sale at a max.
 11″ x 14″ for Silver Gelatin Prints.
 All prints are on archival paper, ADOX Fibre Paper for silver prints and Awagami Bamboo 170g, or for Premium prints - Tosa Washi 28g paper, for VDB prints.
 VDB prints are directly contact printed from the negative.
 This means the image size will always be 4" x 5" with the paper size at a minimum of 10" x 8"(max 11" x 14").
 Occasionally I will craft a Zine.
 These will also be available here for purchase as they are published.